DOSull/GISC-421/field-trip/README.md

 ## What to bring
 Waihōanga lodge is comfortable, with bedding, towels, toilets and Wi-Fi (everything you need) provided.

-However, many of the activities will take place outdoors and the weather in New Zealand can be hostile at any time of year.
+However, many of the activities will take place outdoors and the weather in the area can be hostile at any time of year.
 Ensure that you have everything on the lists below.

 ### Essentials
 Item | Notes